-- the capability to scale licences up seamlessly to provide search across additional websites and content repositories.
+- The capability to scale licenses up seamlessly to provide search across additional websites and content repositories.

 It was important that website users experienced no decline in the search service; we were quickly able to get search results for all of Wellington City Council’s most common site searches that were equivalent to or improvements upon the results from the GSA.
 Through the use of Funnelback’s automated relevance tuning and a collection of training data provided by the project team, this was achieved in short order.

 Furthermore, Funnelback’s Content Curator allows the content team to link specific search results to any given keyword based on simple to use business rules, ensuring the right message is delivered every time.